yetulaxman/linux-2/_tutorials/02d-sharing-images.md

 docker load < busybox.tar
 ```

-### Sharing your image with dockerhub
+### Sharing your image with DockerHub

-Sharing an image *via* docker registry such as  DockerHub is the most effiecient way of sharing and managing your images.
-DockerHub is the most popular image registry, hosting hundreds of thousands of images.
-Once image is in docker registry, anyone can pull it from there.
+Sharing an image *via* docker registry such as  DockerHub (the most popular image registry, hosting hundreds of thousands of images) is an efficient way of sharing and managing your images.
+Once image is in a docker registry, anyone can pull it from there.

-However, this involves having an account in Docker registry.
+However, this involves having an account set-up in Docker registry.
 Here are few steps you can follow:

 - One can create an account on the DockerHub [here](https://hub.docker.com/account/signup/).
 After verifying your email you are ready to go and upload your first docker image.
 - Click on Create Repository.